sebastianKrajnak/WAP/README.md

 School projects from web applications class, focused on JS.

-First project:
+### First project:
-JavaScript library used for creation of binary trees without using classes added during ECMAScript 2015.
+JavaScript module (ES6 .mjs module) used for the creation of a binary tree with a custom comparator function (passed as a constructor arguement) using a prototypial method.
-Implementation of inorder, preorder, postorder methods using generators.
+Implementation of inorder, preorder, postorder traversal functions using generator functions.

 ## Running the code
 Run,